JasperFx/marten/docs/schema/index.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Schema.Testing/create_database_Tests.cs#L38-L54' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_marten_create_database' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 Databases are checked for existence upon store initialization.
 By default, connection attempts are made against the databases specified for tenants.
-If a connection attempt results in an invalid catalog error (3D000), database creation is triggered. `ITenantDatabaseCreationExpressions.CheckAgainstPgDatabase` can be used to alter this behaviour to check for database existence from `pg_database`.
+If a connection attempt results in an invalid catalog error (3D000), database creation is triggered. `ITenantDatabaseCreationExpressions.CheckAgainstPgDatabase` can be used to alter this behavior to check for database existence from `pg_database`.

 Note that database creation requires the `CREATEDB` privilege.
 See PostgreSQL [CREATE DATABASE](https://www.postgresql.org/docs/current/static/sql-createdatabase.html) documentation for more.